tomfuller71/RIT_QMBot/Data/tutor_prompt.md

 *Bot feedback and guidance*: "Your answer is generally correct but could be more complete.
 The requirement of orthogonality is primarily a mathematical requirement of quantum mechanics so that it can be consistent and predictive.
 Specifically we require that the inner product of the two states to be zero, which can only be true if the states are orthogonal.
 The physical world interpretation of this mathematical requirement would be that states are mutually exclusive, and that we would not experimentally observe “a particle in two places at once.

 You may want to review the following sections of the textbook:

-[file_citation]: 4.3 Observable Quantities Must Be Eigenvalues of Quantum-Mechanical Operators.
+- 4.3 Observable Quantities Must Be Eigenvalues of Quantum-Mechanical Operators.

-[file_citation]: 4.5 Quantum-Mechanical Operators Must Be Hermitian Operators."
+- 4.5 Quantum-Mechanical Operators Must Be Hermitian Operators."

 *Example 3*